EBA 3650 Quantitative Economics

 Teaching and learning activities

-There will be 12 lectures of 3 hours, where about half of the lecture time will be used for problem solving in groups in class, under supervision.
+There will be 12 lectures of 3 hours (1 hour of video, 2 hours in the classroom), where about half of the lecture time will be used for problem solving in groups in class, under supervision.

 At the end of the term, the students will write reports in groups based ib a topic chosen by the group under supervision of the lecturer.
 There will also be some supervision of the groups during the initial phases of the report period.